divya-mohan0209/Google-Season-of-Docs-2020/README.md

   </ul>
  </ul>

- - Agility: The agility for each sub-phase was decided to be around a week.
+ - **Agility**: The agility for each sub-phase was decided to be around a week.
 Most of the sub-phases overlapped on account of the tasks involved.

 Status update for the Community Bonding phase may be found [here]()